iwotastic/DropBlox/README.md

 I am working on my own drag and drop programming language, it can be found [here](http://www.ianmorrill.com/dropblox).
 If I continue to work it, I hope to make it more Scratch-like in nature (Stage, Sprites, etc.).

-## Features
-- The Following Blocks:
-  - Alert _
-  - Show copy box _
-  - Define variable _
-  - Set _ to _
-  - Repeat _ Times
-  - End
-- Export JavaScript
-- Execution via JavaScript

-More blocks will be added.

 ## How Do I Get It!?
 There are two sites that you can use DropBlox live on.
 These sites are shown below.